Etejerina/a-walk-in-python/day_5.md

 25
 ```

+> I encourage you to look up type hinting for lambda functions.

 Lambda functions are frequently used with higher-order functions.

 Higher-order functions are functions that takes one or more functions as arguments or return one or more functions.